Web-Feet/coasterdocs/blocks.md

 ###Date blocks

 The date block allows the end-user to select a date from an interactive calendar.
-This is useful for making changes to the date on an article, or event.
+This is useful for time sensitive content such as blog posts and news articles.

 ###Link blocks